WebDaD/lib-log/README.md

 # log.js

 A real simple logger application.
-May Optional Log to A File and / or a Graylog-Server
+May Optional Log to A File.

 ## Installation